Gluten free cookies made from chickpeas (yes…chickpeas!), peanut butter and nutella. A great source of protein for picky eaters!

 I know what you’re thinking…”Cookies made from chickpeas?
 There’s no way on earth my fussy eaters will be fooled by that.
 They’ll smell the nutritional value from a mile away”.
 I thought the same just a few days ago but now I’m a wholly converted, fully paid up member to the chickpea appreciation society!

 I had seen these Peanut Butter Chickpea Cookies doing the rounds on Pinterest for some time and I have to admit I was a tad sceptical myself.
 Could you really make a decent tasting cookie from chickpeas?
 The only way to find out was to try myself and so I adapted The Texanerin’s recipe to UK measurements and also decided to fill the cookies with a dollop of nutella.
 I was worried the cookies may be a bit dry so I thought some melted nutella might counteract this.
 I shouldn’t have worried however, the peanut butter has enough fat to keep the cookies very moist.
-But the melting nutella centre was a winner nonetheless and I’ll be keeping that addition to the recipe every time I make these in future.
+But the melting nutella centre was a winner nonetheless and I’ll be keeping that addition to the recipe every time I make these in the future.

 Chickpeas are a great source of protein so combined with the monosaturated fats found in peanut butter, these cookies make the perfect snack for active and growing children.
-With no flour being used in this recipe the cookies are gluten free (but obviously be sure to double that the baking powder you use is gluten free).
+With no flour being used in this recipe the cookies are gluten free (but obviously be sure to double check that the baking powder you use is gluten free).
 You could also make them suitable for vegans but omitting the nutella and using dairy free chocolate chips.

 So what did I, and most importantly my fussy eater, think of these Chickpea Cookies?
 I honestly could not taste the chickpeas at all.
 You can tell that there is something slightly unusual about these cookies but without knowing the ingredients I think it would be impossible to put your finger on it.
 Despite this I was still not entirely convinced that I could pull the wool over my fussy eater’s eyes.
 But incredibly she chomped away on two cookies and was delighted with the gooey runny nutella surprise in the middle!